kfaizi/kfaizi.github.io/projects.md

 {:target="_blank" rel="noreferrer noopener"}

 ## Software
-Please note: all project names are temporary placeholders.

 <div class="project-wrapper">
 <div class="project-info" markdown="1">
 **rootmarker** is a Python GUI for manually segmenting 2D scans of plant roots.
 Users point and click to place nodes, creating a skeletonized graph that describes the root system architecture.
 Includes support for annotating time-series GIFs.
 [Repo]